melahn/helm-inspector/README.md

 1. Download the two files 'helm-inspector.html' and 'helm-data.json' to a location served by a web server
 2. Open 'helm-inspector.html' in a browser

+There two interaction modes
-You start out in 'navigate mode'.
-Clicking on a dark node in the tree expands the node to see the children.
+* *navigate*:  Clicking on an unexpanded tree node expands the node to see the children.
 Clicking on an expanded node collapses the node, hiding the children.
+* *inspect*: Hovering over a node with the mouse shows details of that node.

+The current mode is always shown in a message near the top of the page.
+You start out in *navigate* mode.

+You can switch the mode using either the mouse or the keyboard, as folllows:

+Using the mouse:
+* Double-clicking will switch to the other mode.

+Using the keyboard:
-Pressing the 'i' key puts you in 'inspect' mode.
-In this mode, hovering over a node shows details of that node.
+* Pressing the 'i' key puts you in *inspect* mode.

-Pressing the 'n' key puts you back in 'navigate' mode.
+* Pressing the 'n' key puts you back in *navigate* mode.

 *Note*: If you don't see the tree view, it is possibly because the file is not being served by a web server (D3 fetches the file using http(s)).
 You can easily start a local webserver